Envirometrix/PredictiveSoilMapping/main.md

 the analysis must conform to, to ensure consistent overlay of all grids.
-In most of our PSM projects we typically restrict ourselves to making predictions only for pixels that exhibit some evidence of having vegetative cover at some point in time.
+In most of our PSM projects we typically restrict ourselves to making predictions only for pixels that exhibit some evidence of having photosynthetically active vegetative cover at some point in time.
 We tend to exclude from prediction any grid cells that have no evidence of vegetative cover at any time, such as permanent bodies of water or ice, bare rock and man made features such as roads, bridges and buildings.
 A generic definition